 Positively Safe: Addressing the Intersection of Domestic Violence & HIV/AIDS

 Developed in 2010, the Positively Safe project addresses the intersection of HIV/AIDS and domestic violence.
-Together with the National Domestic Violence & HIV/AIDS Advisory Committee, NNEDV developed a curriculum to train service provider in both fields.
-The curriculum has a large focus on building collaboration to address the intersection and prevent HIV and domestic violence.
+Together with the National Domestic Violence & HIV/AIDS Advisory Committee, NNEDV developed a curriculum to train service providers in both fields.
+The curriculum has a large focus on building partnerships to address the intersection and prevent HIV and domestic violence.

-• Providing technical assistance & training opportunities to both domestic violence and HIV/AIDS service providers to share best practices, lessons learned, and model programs that address HIV/AIDS and domestic violence; and
+• Providing technical assistance and training opportunities to both domestic violence and HIV/AIDS service providers to share best practices, lessons learned, and model programs that address HIV/AIDS and domestic violence; and

-Since its inception, NNEDV has trained 27 of the 56 state and territories on the intersection at two national training-of-trainers.
+Since its inception, NNEDV has trained 35 of the 56 state and territorial coalitions on the intersection at five national trainings-of-trainers.
 NNEDV and the Advisory Committee have also had the privilege of presenting our work at a number of international, national, and state conferences.

 What You Should Know about HIV/AIDS and Domestic Violence